 460.610 - Two-Week Onsite Seminar

-A two-week intensive period of on-ground museum study in Washington, DC, or in another location organized by the Museum Studies program is a required component of the program.
-The seminar includes practicum opportunities in a variety of museum settings; conversations with local museum professionals; observation of and interaction with museum visitors; and class sessions to integrate the daily experiences.
-Using the rich diversity of museums in the Washington area or an equally suitable site, this course provides students with the chance to use what they have learned in their prior courses, develop networks with fellow students and museum experts, and explore the latest in museum practice, including exhibition design and development, public programming, collections management, conservation, and uses of technology in the museum.
+A two-week intensive period of on-ground museum study in a location organized by the MA in Museum Studies program is a required component of the program.
+The seminar includes practicum opportunities in a variety of museum settings, conversations with local museum professionals, observation of and interaction with museum visitors, and class sessions to integrate the daily experiences.
+Using the rich diversity of museums, this course provides students with the chance to use what they have learned in their prior courses, develop networks with fellow students and museum experts, and explore the latest in museum practice, including exhibition design and development, public programming, collections management, conservation, and the uses of technology in the museum.
+Seminars have taken place in locations as diverse as Washington, DC, New York, Philadelphia, Atlanta, Chicago, San Diego, London, Berlin, and Barcelona.
 Students work in teams on directed activities during the two-week period.
-Note: Students must have completed a minimum of two courses in the program, one of which must be 460.601 or 460.602, to register for this class.
-Some seminars may have other specific requirements.
+Note: Students must have completed a minimum of two courses in the program, although four or more courses are encouraged, to register for this course.
+One of these courses must be 460.601 or 460.602 and some seminars may have other specific requirements.
 Students are responsible for travel to and from the location, accommodations, and meals, as well as any specified field trip fees.
-Waiver option: Students who are unable to travel to Washington, DC, or to other seminar locations, due to accommodation needs, financial hardship, or family challenges, may apply to the program director for an exemption to the two-week seminar.
-If a waiver is granted, the student must enroll in the internship option (460.750) to fulfill the onsite component of the degree requirement.
+Waiver option: Students who are unable to travel to a seminar location due to accommodation needs, financial hardship, or family challenges may apply to the program director for an exemption to the two-week seminar.
+If a waiver is granted, the student must enroll in the internship option (460.750) to fulfill the on-site component of the degree requirement.